What do volunteers do?

 An application packet consists of a written application to the Prince Georges County Volunteer Fire Department and a fingerprint card for a background check.
-Upon approval of the application the applicant must submit to and pass a medical examination including drug screening and stress test.
-Finally to become a probationary member of GVFD the applicant must be voted in by the membership.
+Upon approval of the application the applicant must submit to and pass a medical examination including drug screening and stress test (all at no charge to the applicant).
+Finally, to become a probationary member of GVFD the applicant must be voted in by the membership.

 How long does it take?